Hershey Bears season opener offers perks for fans

 HERSHEY, Pa.
 (WHTM) — The Hershey Bears return to the ice this weekend.

-The Bears play Wilkes-Barre/Scranton Penguins at 7 p.m. at Giant Center but the fun for fans starts hours before.
+The Bears play the Wilkes-Barre/Scranton Penguins at 7 p.m. at Giant Center, but the fun for fans starts hours before.

 A family tailgate and red carpet arrival start at 3 p.m.
 There will be food, drinks, yard games, animals from ZooAmerica, and more outside the arena.